learn-academy-2022-alpha/week-1-assessment-KattyKatra/interview-questions.md

 1. What is git?
 What is the difference between git and Github?

-  Your answer:
+  Your answer: git is the command language used to access repositories, make branches, etc, on GitHub

-  Researched answer:
+  Researched answer: Git is the version control system dealing with source code tracking, and GitHub is the hosting service for git repositories/source codes

 2. Which JavaScript operators will return a Boolean value?

-  Your answer:
+  Your answer: And &&, Or ||, and Not !==

-  Researched answer:
+  Researched answer: &&, ||, !== are the primary boolean operators for JavaScript

 3. What is an index?
 What is the difference between index and value?

-  Your answer:
+  Your answer: Index is the character space in an array and starts at 0, whereas a value is a number between negative and positive infinity

-  Researched answer:
+  Researched answer: Index describes the location, whereas value can be the content

 4. What is iteration?

-  Your answer:
+  Your answer: Repetition of a process or a new version of something

-  Researched answer:
+  Researched answer: In JavaScript, it defines as a standard way to produce a sequence of values and return values when generated.

 5. Give a brief description of proper pair programming techniques.
 What are the roles of each person?

-  Your answer:
+  Your answer: Switching out after time amounts, or after set blocks of code.
+Driver does the typing and initials, navigator does the spoken pseudo code and double-checks lines as the pair go.

-  Researched answer:
+  Researched answer: The UK Government actual says to start with a plan, check-in regularly, and keep it a lighter/comfortable exchange.
+Roles are still driver does typing, navigator keeps errors down and helps pseudo code.